YifanShenSZ/SurfGenTorch/example.md

 # C6H7N-aniline
-36 internal coordinates, divided into:
+The highest possible point group of aniline is C2v, whose isomorphic CNPI group is G4.
+There are 36 internal coordinates, divided into:
 | irred | dim |
 |-------|-----|
 |  A1   | 13  |